react-cosmos/react-cosmos/README.md

 ##### "Live" behavior

-Once configured, your components enhanced by `react-apollo` will behave as they would normally in your app, sending operation via your own client or to the endpoint passed specified in `cosmos.proxies.js`.
+Once configured, your components enhanced by `react-apollo` will behave as they would normally in your app, sending operation via your own client options object or to the endpoint passed specified in `cosmos.proxies.js`.

 ##### Mocking a response with a result or an error